-- auto is the software controlled acquisition, where exptime and period have to be set. - trigger 1 frame taken for 1 trigger.
-You frames needs to be 1 always, cycles can be changed and defines how many triggers are considered.
+- auto is the software controlled acquisition (does not use triggers), where exptime and period have to be set.
+Set number of cycles (i.e. triggers) to 1 using cycles.
+Set number of frames using frames. - trigger 1 frame taken for 1 trigger.
+Your frames needs to be 1 always, cycles can be changed and defines how many triggers are considered. exptime needs to be set.
 In the GUI this is called trigger exposure series. - burst_trigger gets only 1 trigger, but allows to take many frames.
-With frames one can change the number of frames. cycles needs to be 1.
-In the gui it is called trigger readout.

-• gating allows to get a frame only when the trigger pulse is gating.
+With frames one can change the number of frames. cycles needs to be 1. exptime and period have to be set.
+In the gui it is called trigger readout. - gating allows to get a frame only when the trigger pulse is gating.
 Note that in this case the exp time and period only depend on the gating signal. cycles allows to select how many gates to consider.
+Set number of frames to 1 using frames.